jordanschalm/jarndyce/readme.md

 ## Plans For Future Versions
 Jarndyce is currently functional but feature-poor.
 Some features I plan to add include:
+* Standard HTML header/footer support
+* Easy upload from [Ulysses](http://www.ulyssesapp.com "Ulysses"), my text editor of choice
 * A standard stylesheet for distributions of Jarndyce that includes a footer and looks acceptable
-* Support for some sort of post categorization system, category links below each post, and viewing lists of posts by category.
+* Support for some sort of post categorization system, category links below each post, and viewing lists of posts by category

 ## Known Issues
-Currently Jarndyce will cache ALL detected blog posts and ALL detected static pages no matter how many there are.
-For a site with a large archive, this could lead to Jarndyce crashing during initialization.
+* Currently Jarndyce will cache ALL detected blog posts and ALL detected static pages no matter how many there are.
+For a site with a large archive, this could lead to Jarndyce crashing during initialization
+* Currently metadata sections cannot contain the '}' character because of the regex used to capture the metadata section

 ## Change Log